jhunterrr/jhunterrr/README.md

-- 👋 Hi, I’m @jhunterrr
+- 👋 Hi, I’m @jhunterrr (j-dog)
-- 👀 I’m interested in coding, music, gaming and socials
+- 👀 I’m interested in coding, music, gaming and socials (daring today arent we)
-- 🌱 I’m currently in my final year of MEng Computer Science at QUB
+- 🌱 I’m currently in my final year of MEng Computer Science at QUB (hilary and co)

 <!---
 jhunterrr/jhunterrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.